-Wine glasses have the same basic structure despite the wide variety of variants.
-They consist of foot, stem and goblet.
-The space between poured wine and the upper edge of the glass is called the chimney.
+Despite their many variations, wine glasses have the same basic structure.
+They consist of a foot, stem and goblet.
+The space between the poured wine and the upper rim of the glass is called the chimney.
 The biggest difference is the shape of the goblet.
-The more bulbous the goblet, the larger the surface of the liquid.
+The more bulbous the goblet, the greater the surface area of the liquid.
 And the longer or higher the chimney, the greater the volume.
-The larger the surface and the volume, the more intensive the fragrances can unfold.
-There are also wine glasses without stem, some with handle.
-Such are accepted by purists only for drinking water or for simple draught wines.
-To drink a Grand Vin from Bordeaux from such a glass would be a sacrilege, so to speak.
-But the fact is that they are very popular, especially in southern countries.
-As a consequence, classic wine glasses are assumed.
+The larger the surface and the volume, the more intensively the fragrances can unfold.
+There are also wine glasses without stems, some with handles.
+Such glasses are only accepted by purists for drinking water or for simple draught wines.
+Drinking a Grand Vin from Bordeaux from such a glass would be sacrilegious.
+But they are very popular, especially in southern countries.
+In the following, we will assume classic wine glasses.